Adventures in Paris for the beauty-seekers

 Saint-Chapelle: Located on the Île de la Cité in the Palais de la Cité (the medieval residence of the Kings of France), this gorgeous Gothic chapel used to house King Louis IX’s relics, including the Crown of Thorns (which were later moved to Notre-Dame Cathedral).
 Walking into this gorgeous space is like walking into a jewel box, surrounded by the most beautiful stained-glass windows you’ll likely ever see.
 It’s a small space, but make sure to take your time to soak in all the beauty (there are chairs around the edge so you can sit and stare).

 Shakespeare & Company: Shakespeare & Company is an English language bookshop within sights of Notre-Dame founded by Sylvia Beach in 1919 and famous for being a creative hub for the likes of Hemingway and F. Scott Fitzgerald in the 1920s.
-Yes, it’s a bit of a tourist cliché, swarming with pretentious literati-types, but I can’t help it, I love it, and it would be obnoxiously hipster of me to try and deny it.
+Yes, it’s a bit of a tourist cliché, swarming with pretentious literati-types, but I can’t help it, I love to browse here and it would be obnoxiously hipster of me to try and deny it.
 I love that there are beds nestled in amongst the books upstairs for the writers and artists who come to stay and work there (known as “tumbleweeds”).
 I worked here briefly during my stay in Paris when I was nineteen, mostly to experience the joys of people-watching, and a drunk French man told me I looked like Nicole Kidman, so there you go.
 That’s the kind of magic (or bullshit) that happens when you visit Shakespeare & Co.

 Musée de Cluny (Musée National du Moyen Âge): This museum of the Middle-Ages is located on the Left Bank, not too far from the Île de la Cité and Shakespeare & Co if you’re wandering over from that direction.
 It will give you a good glimpse of an older Paris, the one that pre-dates the Paris of Haussmann and his grand sweeping boulevards.
 My mother has always had a fascination with the famous unicorn tapestries that are housed in this museum, and so I have core childhood memories of standing in the dimly-lit tapestries room, asking questions in hushed tones, and marvelling at the details of wild strawberries and wildflowers on these magical tapestries.